 |Hometown||Chilliwack, BC, Canada|

 Oceania has aspirations to pursue medicine, while she continues to learn and pursue a career based on an Indigenous connection to native wildlife.
 Even though she started with UBC online in 2020, Oceania found ways to connect with and access supports and people to help her in her first year.
 She encourages all students to reach out and make use of the resources available to students, as they may inspire you along the way.
-She is happy to connect with prospective Indigenous students interested in applying to LFS in her role as the LFS Indigenous Outreach Coordinator, so connect with her and learn more about her experiences and opportunities specific to Indigenous students.

 What are three adjectives that describe you?